The Notorious Benedict Arnold: Story line

-The book begins with the hanging of John Andre, before backtracking and telling the story of Arnold's life.
-The book also occasionally tells the reader what's happening to John Andre.
-Eventually, the two stories merge into one, when Andre and Arnold begin working together to hand West Point over to the British.
+The book begins with the hanging of John André, before backtracking and telling the story of Arnold's life.
+The book also occasionally tells the reader what's happening to John André.
+Eventually, the two stories merge into one, when André and Arnold begin working together to hand West Point over to the British.

 Reception

 Reviews were almost entirely positive, with three of them starred.
 School Library Journal's starred review calls it an "engaging story of revolution and treason" in which "Sheinkin keeps readers wanting to know what will happen next."
-Booklist as well was very positive, stating that "history junkies are in for a treat when they pick up this lively, highly readable biography," and called the book a "a worthy addition to all libraries".
+Booklist as well was very positive, stating that "history junkies are in for a treat when they pick up this lively, highly readable biography," and called the book "a worthy addition to all libraries".
 Kirkus Reviews (starred review) says that Sheinkin wrote a "brilliant, fast-paced biography that reads like an adventure novel," and that "the author's obvious mastery of his material, lively prose and abundant use of eyewitness accounts make this one of the most exciting biographies young readers will find."
 A starred review from the Horn Book Magazine describes how the book simplifies complex ideas for its readers, saying that "several complex political, social, and military themes emerge."